-(1) The difference between the Carrying Value and the Outstanding Principal amount of the loans consists of unaccreted purchase discount, deferred loan fees and loan origination costs
+(1) The difference between the Carrying Value and the Outstanding Principal amount of the loans consists of unaccreted original issue discounts, deferred loan fees and other upfront fees.
+Outstanding principal balance includes capitalized PIK interest, if applicable.

-- (2) Certain loans are subject to contractual extension options and may be subject to performance based or other conditions as stipulated in the loan agreement.
-Actual maturities may differ from contractual maturities stated herein as certain borrowers may have the right to prepay with or without paying a prepayment penalty.
-The Company may also extend contractual maturities and amend other terms of the loans in connection with loan modifications - (3) P/I = principal and interest.
-I/O = interest only, P/I loans may include interest only periods for a portion of the loan term. - (4) P = prime rate and depicts floating rate loans that pay interest at the prime rate plus a specific percentage; "PIK" = paid in kind interest. - (5) This Loan is subject to prime rate floor. - (6) The aggregate loan commitment to Loan #1 includes a \$4.005 million initial advance which has an interest rate of 15.25%, a second advance of \$15.995 million which has an interest rate of 9.75%, and a third advance of \$10.0 million which has an interest rate of 8.5%.
-The statistics presented reflect the weighted average of the terms under all three advances for the total aggregate loan commitment. - (7) The aggregate loan commitment to Loan #5 includes a \$9.3 million initial advance which has a base interest rate of 15.25% and PIK interest rate of 2%, and a second advance of \$2.0 million which has an interest rate of 39%.
-The statistics presented reflect the weighted average of the terms under both advances for the total aggregate loan commitment. - (8) Subject to adjustment not below 2% if borrower receives at least two consecutive quarters of positive cash flow after the closing date. - (9) PIK is variable with an initial rate of five percent (5.00%) per annum, until borrower's delivery of audited financial statements for the fiscal year ended December 31, 2021, at which time the PIK interest rate shall be adjusted to a rate of 1% to 5% contingent on the financial results of the borrower.
+(2) Certain loans are subject to contractual extension options and may be subject to performance based on other conditions as stipulated in the loan agreement.
+Actual maturities may differ from contractual maturities stated herein as certain borrowers may have the right to prepay with or without a contractual prepayment penalty.
+The Company may also extend contractual maturities and amend other terms of the loans in connection with loan modifications.

+- (3) P&I = principal and interest.
+I/O = interest only.
+P&I loans may include interest only periods for a portion of the loan term. - (4) P = prime rate and depicts floating rate loans that pay interest at the prime rate plus a specific percentage; "PIK" = paid in kind interest. - (5) This Loan is subject to prime rate floor. - (6) Loans with material collateral in multiple jurisdictions, namely multi-state operators, are disclosed as "various." - (7) The aggregate loan commitment to Loan #1 includes a \$4.005 million initial advance, which has an interest rate of 15.25%, a second advance of \$15.995 million, which has an interest rate of 9.75%, and a third advance of \$10.0 million, which has an interest rate of 8.50%.
+The statistics presented reflect the weighted average of the terms under all three advances for the total aggregate loan commitment. - (8) The aggregate loan commitment to Loan #4 includes a \$10.0 million initial advance, which has a base interest rate of 15.00%, and a second advance of \$2.0 million, which has an interest rate of 39%.
+The statistics presented reflect the weighted average of the terms under both advances for the total aggregate loan commitment. - (9) Subject to adjustment not below 2% if borrower receives at least two consecutive quarters of positive cash flow after the closing date. - (10)The aggregate loan commitment to Loan #3 includes a \$15.9 million initial advance, which has a base interest rate of 13.625%, 2.75% PIK and a second advance of \$4.2 million, which has an interest rate of 15.00%, 2.00% PIK.
+The statistics presented reflect the weighted average of the terms under both advances for the total aggregate loan commitment. - (11) This Loan is subject to an interest rate cap.